neo-project/docs/tutorial/en-us/2-wallet/2-Key_derivation_and_address_generation_on_NEO.md

 Although this is still not entirely readable, it is certainly better than the original string.
 The WIF also has some basic error checking, so that when you send to an address denominated by WIF format, you are more likely to catch an error.
 The conversion from the raw private key to the WIF format was done via a Base58 check encoding algorithm.

 ## Base58 check encoding
 Base58 is similar to the common Base64 encoding scheme, except that it removes non-alphanumeric characters as well as characters that might look similar to each other to the human eye.
 For example 0 (zero), O (capital o), I (capital i) and l (lower case L) are all omitted from the Base58 encoding scheme.
-The full list of available characters in NEO's Base58 encoding is:
+The full list of available characters in Neo's Base58 encoding is:

 ```
 123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz
 ```

-A full implementation of NEO's check encoding (written in Go) can be seen below:
+A full implementation of Neo's check encoding (written in Go) can be seen below:

 ```Go
 func b58checkencode(ver uint8, b []byte) (s string) {